OrderofChaos33/VNS-DAO-Token/README.md

+PROJECT ABANDONED 3/8/25 DUE SPECULATIVE REGULATION AND COMPLIANCE THIS WAS A Practice project

 # VNS DAO Token Project

 This repository contains the implementation of a private identity verification system leveraging zk-SNARKs for an interoperable, cross-chain, decentralized autonomous organization (DAO).